 Sellin is a research associate of UCLA's Center for Medieval and Renaissance Studies and an editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.

-Professor Sellin is honored to be the faculty mentor of CLU's Regals Basketball Team.
+Professor Sellin is the faculty mentor of CLU's Regals Basketball Team.

 2003 Doctor of Philosophy in Art History, UCLA

 - Dissertation Thesis: 'Uitgedreven en door Godts Engel geredt’: The Biblical Hagar and Ishmael in 17th Century Netherlandish Painting and Literature

 - Major Specialization: 17th Century Netherlandish Art